 Tracking CapEx and Maintenace Expense

-The categorization of capital expenses (CapEx) versus operational expenses is often a confusing topic.
+The categorization of capital expenses (CapEx) versus operating expenses is often a confusing topic.

 Think of routine maintenance expenses as operating expenses.
-They are the expenses associated with the day-to-day running of the business such as painting, routine maintenance and/or repairs, or lawn service.
+They are the expenses associated with the business’s day-to-day running, such as painting, routine maintenance and/or repairs, or lawn service.

 The Gray Area of Expenses